kelvinlee0225/react-snake-game/README.md

 ## Description

-This is a classic snake game made with React Js in TypeScript and Styled Components (https://styled-components.com/).
+This is a classic snake game made with React Js in TypeScript and [Styled Components](https://styled-components.com/).

 ## Available Scripts